Please register your interest to stay up to date with the progress of the investigation here:

 The airlines have presented this as an act of generosity, however many customers will have had greater rights if they had held on their ticket than if they exchanged it for a restricted travel voucher.
 By doing so, the airlines may have misled their customers and engaged in a system of unconscionable conduct.

-Continuing to offer and accept payment for international flights.
+Continuing to offer and accept payment for international flights which are unlikely to go ahead.

 Accordingly, if your travel has been impacted by COVID-19 and you’ve received a voucher, we consider that you may be entitled to a refund.

-To further our investigation, Slater and Gordon is inviting affected consumers to register their details and provide information in relation to their impacted travel booking.
+Slater and Gordon is inviting affected consumers to register their details to receive any updates in relation to this investigation.

-You can register your interest in our investigation using one of the applicable forms below.
-Please note that due to the volume of affected consumers, it may take us some time to get into contact with you.
+You can register your interest in our investigation using one of the forms below.

 Frequently asked questions